PhaserEditor2D/PhaserEditor/docs/canvas.rst

 		game.load.image("enemy", "assets/monster.png");
 	}

-For the scenes Phaser Editor uses an `Asset manifest file (pack) <assets-manager.html>`_ that contains the declaretion of the assets and the keys.
-Instead of write the code to load each asset, you only need to load the asset pack file:
+Phaser Editor uses an `Asset manifest file (pack) <assets-manager.html>`_ that contains the declaration of the assets and the keys.
+Instead of writing the code to load each asset, you only need to load the asset pack file:

 .. code::